 You cannot pay admission with the EBT card.
 It is important to remember that you cannot pay for admission with your EBT card.
 You will show the card to receive the discount but you will need to pay the remaining admission price, if any, in cash or with a credit/debit card.

-International Quilt Museum – Unknown
+International Quilt Museum – FREE

 This museum celebrates the cultural and artistic significance of quilts.
 It boasts the largest public collection of quilts, with some from the early 1700s!
 There are quilts from more than 60 countries.
+Entrance is free when showing your EBT card.

-State Museum & Morrill Hall – Unknown
+State Museum & Morrill Hall – $1

 This University of Nebraska museum features permanent and temporary exhibits.
 Planetarium tickets are not included in the discounted price.